rfaeltech/enterprise-vlan-intervlan-lab/README.md

 ---

 ### 🧠 Learning Outcomes

+After completing this lab, you will be able to:

-- VLAN segmentation and inter-VLAN routing configuration
+- Configure **VLANs, trunk ports**, and **router-on-a-stick inter-VLAN routing**.

-- Router-on-a-stick and trunk setup
+- Assign and verify **DHCP-assigned IP addresses** across VLANs.”

+- Interpret **show commands** (show vlan brief, show ip interface brief, show ip route, show interfaces trunk) to troubleshoot and verify network configuration.

-- DHCP server integration across VLANs
+- Demonstrate **network connectivity testing** using ping across VLANs and to the server.

-- End-to-end network verification using Cisco Packet Tracer
+- Apply **layer 2 and layer 3 network reasoning** to solve network issues.

+- Develop practical skills relevant to **CCNA certification** and enterprise network management.

 ---